Ksagit/MyFinance/README.md

 # MyFinance
-A PWA for financial managment built using Vite PWA.
+A PWA for financial management built using Vite PWA.